allmaps/allmaps/packages/render/README.md

 #### isCachedTile

-Whether a tile has completed it's caching
+Whether a tile has completed its caching
 I.e. their fetching is completed and image bitmap is created

 #### abort